 The Complete Guide to At-Home STD Tests

-Privacy, speed, and convenience—but are they as legit as seeing a doc?
+Privacy, speed, and convenience — but are home STD tests as legit as seeing a doc?

 STDs remain a socially taboo subject, but getting tested regularly is more important than ever; the STD rates in the U.S. have been rising rapidly, with an estimated 20 million new cases each year, according to the Center for Disease Control and Prevention, and antibiotic-resistant strains of gonorrhea and chlamydia are becoming a real risk.